maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 --- abstract

-This document defines an approach of objectively measuring the transmission delay, jitter, and other performance metrics for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure.
+This document defines an approach of objectively measuring transmission delay, jitter, and other performance metrics for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure.

 TODO (Maxim): at an application level?